Overview

 Biography

-Dr. Wedow is an assistant professor of sociology and data science at Purdue University and an adjunct assistant professor of medical and molecular genetics at the Indiana University School of Medicine.
-Before coming to Purdue, he completed his Ph.D. at the University of Colorado Boulder and his postdoc at the Broad Institute of MIT and Harvard.
+Dr. Wedow is an Assistant Professor of Sociology and Data Science at Purdue University and an Adjunct Assistant Professor of Medical and Molecular Genetics at Indiana University School of Medicine.
+Before his position at Purdue, he completed his Ph.D. at the University of Colorado Boulder and his postdoc at the Broad Institute of MIT and Harvard.

-Dr. Wedow’s main research interest is in social science and behavioral genetics, which lies at the intersection of sociology, psychology, demography, and statistical & computational genetics.
-He is interested in large-scale genomics analyses, and also in how social forces and environments interact with genetics.
+Dr. Wedow’s main research interest is in social science and behavioral genetics, which lies at the intersection of sociology, psychology, demography, and statistical and computational genetics.
+He is interested in large-scale genomics analyses, as well as how social forces and environments interact with genetics.

-He uses recent advances in genetic data collection, biobank-scale data, and methodological developments in statistical genetics to carry out his research.
-Dr. Wedow is also interested in designing and implementing scientifically accurate genetics curriculum in high school and college classroom settings to ensure that students better understand complex human outcomes.
+Dr. Wedow uses recent advances in genetic data collection, biobank-scale data, and methodological developments in statistical genetics to carry out his research.
+He also is interested in designing and implementing a scientifically accurate genetics curriculum in high school and college classroom settings to ensure that students better understand complex human outcomes.

 Norman B. Anderson Memorial Lecture